Britain's blue-chip share index rises as ARM beats profit forecast

 However, a degree of caution set in on Tuesday as analysts said new CEO Dave Lewis, from Unilever, had a tough task ahead of him in restoring the fortunes of Tesco, which has been hit by competition from low-cost rivals.

-Royal Mail also underperformed, falling 3.4 percent after the postal company, which floated on the stock market in October, said rising competition had led it to cut expectations for revenues from its parcel deliveries business.
+Royal Mail also underperformed, falling 3.9 percent after the postal company, which listed in October, said rising competition had prompted it to cut its expectations for revenues from its parcel deliveries business.